 It adds, “The bill has been put forward as part of Canada’s response to the series of corporate scandals in the United States that have adversely affected investor confidence in capital markets.
 Those corporate scandals aside, however, there has been a long-standing perception that enforcement and prosecution of capital markets fraud in Canada have been weak and ineffective.
 Vigorous enforcement and strong penalties, therefore, are seen as important signals to investors.”

-I defend clients against criminal offences including assault, domestic assault, impaired driving, drug offences, child pornography and fraud.
+I defend clients against criminal offences including white-collar crime and fraud.
 I regularly appear before the Ontario Court of Justice and the Superior Court of Justice in Ottawa, L’Orignal, Brockville, Perth and Pembroke.
 Contact me for a free consultation in French or English.